Liver Cancer Treatment Options

-Methods of ablation destroy the cancer in the liver.
-They may be used for people waiting for a liver transplant.
-Or they may be used for people who can't have surgery or a liver transplant.
+Ablation is a procedure that uses high-frequency electric current to heat and destroy the cancer cells in the liver.
+They may be used for people waiting for a liver transplant, or for people who can't have surgery or a liver transplant.
 Surgery to remove the tumor may not be possible because of cirrhosis or other conditions that cause poor liver function, the location of the tumor within the liver, or other health problems.

 Methods of ablation include the following:

-For those who can't have surgery or a liver transplant, embolization or chemoembolization may be an option.
+Embolization, or chemoembolization, is a procedure which involves the injection of substances to try to block or reduce the blood flow to cancer cells in the liver.
+It is typically used for people who can't have surgery or a liver transplant.
 The doctor inserts a tiny catheter into an artery in your leg and moves the catheter into the hepatic artery.

 For embolization, the doctor injects tiny sponges or other particles into the catheter.
 The particles block the flow of blood through the artery.
 Depending on the type of particles used, the blockage may be temporary or permanent.